pachyderm/pachyderm/doc/concepts/data-concepts/repo.md

-Unlike a Git repository that stores history in a `.git` file in your copy of a Git repo, Pachyderm stores the history of your commits in a centralized location in the etcd key-value store.
+Unlike a Git repository that stores history in a `.git` file in your copy of a Git repo, Pachyderm stores the history of your commits in a centralized location.
 Because of that, you do not run into merge conflicts as you often do with Git commits when you try to merge your `.git` history with the master copy of the repo.
 With large datatsets resolving a merge conflict might not be possible.

-A Pachyderm repository is the first entity that you configure to create a standard pipeline.
-You can create a repository by running the `pachctl create repo <name>` command or by using the Pachyderm UI.
+A Pachyderm repository is the first entity that you configure to create A Pachyderm repository is the first entity that you configure when you want to add data to Pachyderm `pachctl create repo <name>` command or by using the Pachyderm UI.
 After creating the repository, you can add your data by using the `pachctl put file <repo@branch:/path><path-to-filesystem>` command.
 The